gabrielemariotti/androiddev/GoogleAccount/README.md

 * [How to use Google Drive API v2] (http://gmariotti.blogspot.com/2013/04/simple-actions-with-google-drive-api-v2.html)

+* [How to backup SMS in Google Drive and use App Data Folder] (http://gmariotti.blogspot.com/2013/04/backup-sms-in-google-drive.html)

 ## Pre-Requisites

 The following libraries need to cloned and manually added to project.